GrantScape is governed by a committed Board of Trustees, who collectively ensure that the Charity is run as effectively as possible.

 Antony Cox – Chair

-He is a fellow of both the Institute of Chartered Accountants and the Association of Corporate Treasurers.
+Antony is a fellow of both the Institute of Chartered Accountants and the Association of Corporate Treasurers.
 He has much experience of working in finance both in the charity and commercial sectors.
-Currently he is Director of Finance of a professional institute.

 Antony is also Chair of The Model Railway Club, the world’s oldest model railway according to Guinness World Records.